By Terry Trucco

 A king-bed room facing Manhattan was bigger with a pair of leather club chairs near the immense paned window and a wood-topped forged metal desk opposite the wood-plank bed.
 Light streamed through window – and serenity.

-The roof bar wraps around the top floor, affording views wherever you look.
+O’Neal and Leiber are already in charge of food at Lemon’s, the Wythe’s atmospheric bar that wraps around the top floor, affording views wherever you look.
 The outdoor seating area sprawls, but indoor accommodations mean you can enjoy some semblance of the view on snowy nights, too.

 Surroundings: The Wythe is located on Wythe Street near the water in what is still one of Brooklyn’s hippest enclaves.
 A smattering of shops (vintage, hand-made jewelry), coffee shops and restaurants are nearby but so are warehouses, apartments and old buildings in the throes of gentrification.
 The hotel is several blocks away from the L Train subway stop (hop on, and you’re in lower Manhattan in 10 minutes).
 A more poetic mode of intra-borough travel is on the chipper blue-and-white New York Waterways East River Ferry, which zips across the waves, depositing riders at East 34th Street or Wall Street.
 It’s atmospheric – wind in the hair, sea breezes, skylines – and totally in sync with the Wythe.

 Back story: The Wythe opened in spring 2012 in a red brick waterfront factory that originally housed a cooperage that made barrels and casks.
-Behind the $32 million property is Brooklyn restaurant impressario Andrew Tarlow, whose establishments – Diner, Marlow & Sons and Marlow & Daughters — specialize in artisanal, ethically sourced food and the attendant vibes.
-He partnered for the venture with Jed Walentas, scion of DUMBO real estate magnate David Walentas, and voila — the Wythe was born.
+Behind the $32 million property was Brooklyn restaurant impresario Andrew Tarlow, whose establishments – Diner, Marlow & Sons and Marlow & Daughters — specialize in artisanal, ethically sourced food and the attendant vibes.
+He partnered for the venture with Jed Walentas, scion of DUMBO real estate magnate David Walentas, and Peter Lawrence, and voila — the Wythe was born.
+In October, 2018, Tarlow left restaurant but his two business partners remain — as does the property’s distinctive vibe.

 Keep in mind: The staff members I encountered were friendly and accommodating but more casual – and less polished – than across the water.
 No room service.